 Donor BC Rotary Clubs

-Value \$1,500 per annum, renewable for three consecutive years

-Eligibility Available to a full-time student pursuing an undergraduate degree who is a resident of British Columbia by virtue of birth or five years consecutive residence immediately prior to first receipt of the award.
+Value \$1,500 per annum, renewable for three consecutive years virtue of birth or five years consecutive residence immediately prior to first receipt of the award.
 Preference will be given to a resident of northern British Columbia.